Snowflake

 How does Toplyne sync work?

 We prefer to ingest your data from Snowflake in an incremental fashion.
-You need to add a monotonically increasing timestamp column in your tables.
-We will use this column to identify all the new data that has been added to the tables and will only read-only that much data for syncing.
+You must add a monotonically increasing timestamp column in your tables.
+We will use this column to identify all the new data added to the tables and will only read that much data for syncing.

 You can add a column called UPDATED_AT